shakebugs/shake-docs/docs/android/customer-feedback/feedback-type.md

 </Tabs>

 ## Disable
-If you don't want to force your users to categorize their feedback, simply hide this component:
+If you don't want to force your users to categorize their feedback, simply hide this element:

 <Tabs
   groupId="android"